 FROs are a permanent replacement of TROs.
 In New Jersey, there is currently no time limit on FROs.
 Before these orders are implemented, a final hearing will be conducted at the Family Division of Monmouth County Superior Court.
 Both you and the plaintiff will be given the opportunity to provide testimony to consider in the decision to issue (or refute issuing) a FRO.

-To say that you need a criminal defense attorney by your side during this hearing is an understatement.
+The hearing and all evidence presented must conform to court rules and the rules of evidence in New Jersey.
+Therefore, having an attorney for a FRO hearing is essential.
 These hearings are decided by the strength of either side's arguments and evidence.
 An attorney can build a solid defense for you that can significantly turn the tide of this legal battle.

 Violating a Restraining Order